 Facts and figures

-One in every six people are cooperators of any of the 3 million cooperatives on earth.
-Cooperatives employ 10% of the employed population, and generate 2.1 trillion USD in turnover while providing the services and infrastructure society needs to thrive.
+At least 12% of people on earth is a cooperator of any of the 3 million cooperatives on earth.
+Cooperatives provide jobs or work opportunities to 10% of the employed population, and the three hundred largest cooperatives or mutuals generate 2,146 billion USD in turnover while providing the services and infrastructure society needs to thrive (World Cooperative Monitor).

 Through self-help and empowerment, reinvesting in their communities and concern for the well-being of people and the world in which we live, cooperatives nurture a long-term vision for sustainable economic growth, social development and environmental responsibility.